Jakedalus/admin-dashboard/README.md

 - PORT
 - SECRET

-the MONGODB_URI and TEST_MONGODB_URI are your regular and test database URIs respectively.
+The MONGODB_URI and TEST_MONGODB_URI are your regular and test database URIs respectively.
 Mongo Atlas's documentation can walk you through the necessary steps there.

 I just have my PORT set to 3001.